ohhi-vn/easyworker/README.md

 Signal is a struct with reference id and kind of end (failed, done).

-Go doesn't support return value, you need an other way to get if you neened.
+If you need get result from last run, please call `GetResult`.

 Example 1: